Author Bio - Tricia D. Wagner

 Things seem to brighten for Swift when his father agrees to take his sons sailing, to teach Swift the ropes of navigating his brigantine ship, the Regulus.

-But on the open ocean, Swift’s thirst for the sea takes over and he decides to brave the waters on his own, with the ship’s dinghy the Strider, to reach his destiny: the Star of Atlantis.
+But on the open ocean, Swift’s thirst for the sea takes over and he resolves to brave the North Atlantic on his own, with the ship’s dinghy, the Strider, to reach his destiny: the Star of Atlantis.
 It’s a perilous undertaking to be sure—the treasure’s guarded by murderous mermaids and an undead pirate called Grog Blossom, or so the old book’s tale says.

 Will Swift’s risky jaunt as “Captain Corkscrew” elevate his status among his father and brothers?
-Or will it prove that they’re right, that his longing for sea adventure is nothing but child’s play.
+Or will it prove that they’re right, that his longing for sea venturing is nothing but child’s play?

 Tricia D. Wagner expertly crafts a story about finding oneself, about the joy of pursuing a dream, and charting your own course in life.
 Her modern-day literary fiction story is written so poignantly, using artfully chosen and sparing language, it seems a book of a different era.

-YA and older middle-grade readers alike will relate to young Swift’s desire to hang on to his boyhood and his dreams for as long as he can.
+YA and older middle-grade readers, along with adult lovers of YA fiction, will relate to young Swift’s desire to hang onto his boyhood and his dreams for as long as he can.
 As Wagner touchingly relates in her story, “Growing up isn’t about falling into line.
 It’s about finding your own way.”

-If you would like more information about award-winning author Tricia Wagner and The Strider and the Regulus, please send an email to: contact@TriciaWagner.com.
+If you would like more information about award-winning author Tricia D. Wagner and The Strider and the Regulus, please email: contact@TriciaWagner.com.
+For more information, visit: www.TriciaWagner.com.